Refund: The E-commerce Survival Guide to Mastering Refunds and Crushing Fraud

 • The "Empty Box": The fraudster claims to have received an empty box or the wrong item.

-• Fake Damage": The customer damages the product himself in order to claim a refund and keep the item "free of charge".
+• Fake Damage": The customer damages the product himself to claim a refund and keep the item "free of charge" OR generates fakes to make it look like damage has occurred.

 • The "Falsified Return": The fraudster returns a counterfeit, an old article or an empty box in place of the original product.